peaceman/ansible-shared-hosting/roles/app_php/README.md

 Ansible Role app_php
 =========

-Configures a php fpm pool for the given user
+* Configures a php fpm pool for the given user
+* Links the chosen php version for the user
+* Installs a user specific composer version

 Requirements
 ------------